teachop/FlexCAN_Library/README.txt

 end()
 Disable the CAN from participating on the CANbus.
 Pins remain assigned to the alternate function CAN0.

-write(msg)
+write(message)
 Send a frame of 1 to 8 bytes using the given identifier.

-read(msg)
+read(message)
-Receive a frame into the buffer if available.  read() will return 1 if a frame was copied into the callers buffer, or 0 if no frame is available.
+Receive a frame into "message" if available.  read() will return 1 if a frame was copied into the callers buffer, or 0 if no frame is available.

-msg is a pointer to a CAN_message type buffer structure.
+message is a CAN_message type buffer structure.